 A lot is simply a specific portion of a crop.
 You get to decide what this means on your farm.
 A lot might be the entire crop harvested from the same field on the same day.
 On bigger farms, that might represent several lots.

-While smaller lots necessitate more record keeping, there are related benefits.
+While smaller lots necessitate more record-keeping, there are related benefits.
 Should a recall occur, smaller lots can increase efficiency and reduce the likelihood that impacted produce gets distributed to multiple buyers.
 Accordingly, smaller lots can result in less produce being recalled.

 Other Ways Farmbrite Can Help with Traceability